 Bar am Steinplatz - Interview with bar manager Willi Bittorf

-“If someone had told me a few years ago that my first menu was completely alcohol-free, I would have given them the fuck.”
-Instead, Willi prefers to show the alcohol-free menu, or rather the small works of art painted on the tables of the Bar am Steinplatz.
-The sophistication of his non-alcoholic drinks, the attention to detail and the wacky names of his creations almost knock us off our (bar) stools.
+“If someone had told me a few years ago that my first menu was completely alcohol-free, I would have flipped them the bird”.
+Instead, Willi prefers to show the non-alcoholic menu, or rather the small works of art that are painted on the tables of the Bar am Steinplatz.
+The sophistication of his non-alcoholic drinks, the attention to detail and the crazy names of his creations almost knock us off our (bar) stools.

-We are guests of Willi Bittorf in the Bar at Steinplatz.
-Germany's first hotel bar with an alcohol-free signature menu, where you can find drinks like Let's talk about Sekt, Baby and A winning Horse named Julip.
+We are guests of Willi Bittorf in the Bar am Steinplatz.
+Germany's first hotel bar with a non-alcoholic signature menu, which includes drinks such as Let's talk about sparkling wine, Baby and A winning horse named Julip.

 But more on that later.
-When you hear Hotelbar, do you think of sprawling leather armchairs, a piano player, ties and rather unimaginative spirits on ice?
+When you hear hotel bar, you might think of sprawling leather chairs, a piano player, ties and rather unimaginative spirits on ice?
 Except for the chic leather armchairs, nothing applies here.
-In the Bar am Steinplatz, around the corner from the lively Savignyplatz in the west of Berlin, you can take a seat with your sneakers.
-In the team around bar manager Willi, the focus is on having fun with good drinks and the casual, friendly atmosphere.
-Upscale and at the top level, and far from stiff and unapproachable.
-Launched in summer 2020, the new bar menu was only four months old.
+You can take a seat with your sneakers in the Bar am Steinplatz, around the corner from the lively Savignyplatz in Berlin's west.
+In the team around bar manager Willi, the focus is on having fun with good drinks and a casual, friendly atmosphere.
+Sophisticated and at the top level, and yet far from stiff and aloof.
+Launched in summer 2020, the new bar menu was only available for four months.

 “We give people who can't or don't want to drink alcohol the opportunity to have an awesome experience - that's what counts.”

 Willi knows all about great experiences.
-He is 32 and, after a classic restaurant apprenticeship, has developed a taste for the bar world “with the cool guys behind the counter”.
-He has explored the world of spirits at Shangri-La in London, Regent Berlin and Waldorf Astoria.
-Now he is the new bar manager of the Hotel am Steinplatz and responsible for the disruptive, eye-catching menu.
+He is 32 and, after a classic restaurant apprenticeship, has found a taste for the bar world “with the cool guys behind the counter”.
+He explored the world of spirits at Shangri-La in London, Regent Berlin and Waldorf Astoria.
+Now he is the new bar manager at the Hotel am Steinplatz and is responsible for the disruptive, sensational menu.

 It was clear to him that he wanted to do something very special.
-A strong concept for a well-known bar that has received multiple awards as »Hotel Bar of the Year« and the Mixology Bar Award.
-He has Germany's first hotel bar with an alcohol-free signature card, which a year ago adorned ten clear drinks that all looked the same.
-Willi tells us how much fiddling is necessary to conjure up creations that convince with sophistication and depth as exciting alternatives to classic drinks.
+A strong concept for a renowned bar that has been named “Hotel Bar of the Year” several times and won the Mixology Bar Award.
+He has Germany's first hotel bar with a non-alcoholic signature menu, which just a year ago featured ten clear drinks that all looked the same.
+Willi tells us how much tinkering is necessary to conjure up creations that impress with sophistication and depth as exciting alternatives to classic drinks.

-"The approach is exactly the same as with alcoholic cocktails.
-You have something in mind that you have already drunk, you know a great product that you would like to use or there is a dish that something has to go with.
-An example: There is a totally delicious salted grapefruit soda.
+“The approach is exactly the same as with alcoholic cocktails.
+You have something in your head that you have already drunk, you know a great product that you would like to use, or there is a dish that something has to go with.
+An example: There is a totally delicious salted grapefruit lemonade.
 I immediately think of umami, dried seaweed, coconut syrup and lime water.
-The distillate must not be too strong.
-A vermouth supports the umami character.
+The distillate should not be too strong.
+A wormwood supports the umami character.
 When everything is shaken, you get a salty, subtle result with the heartiness of seaweed.
-A harmonious interplay of sweet and sour.
+A harmonious sweet and sour combination.

-In the end it's a lot of tinkering, a lot of trying and a lot of tipping.
+In the end it's a lot of tinkering, a lot of trying and a lot of collapsing.
 Also dump a lot.
-I often had to annoy my colleagues to taste.
-The funny thing about non-alcoholic drinks is that the staff can also stand behind the counter and drink.”
+I often had to get on my colleagues' nerves to taste it.
+The fun thing about non-alcoholic drinks is that the staff can also stand behind the counter and drink.”

 “This is all new territory.”